How to Use a Color Wheel to Help Decorate Your Home

 Now that you know the colors here are four common ways to use them in your home.

-One Color — Monochromatic
+Monochromatic: One Color

-Take baby-steps toward color with a monochromatic scheme.
+Take baby steps toward color with a monochromatic scheme.
 It's simply one color in varying intensities from light to dark.

-Two to Six Colors — Analogous
+Analogous: Two to Six Similar Colors

 Branch out into color with an analogous scheme, which consists of two to six colors that sit next to each other on the wheel.
+Common choices include pairing blue and green, yellow and orange or red and pink.

-Two Colors — Complementary
+Complementary: Two Contrasting Colors

 Want to go for high-contrast color?
 Use a complementary scheme — it includes hues that are directly across from each other on the wheel.
+Common examples include yellow and blue, red and green or purple and yellow.

 A triad scheme is bold but more importantly, it's balanced.
 It's made up of any three colors that form a triangle in the center of the wheel.